andreabonvini/pointprocess/docs/source/buildwithcmake.rst

 Once you cloned the repository, you can build the shared library along with some examples, by running the following commands: ::

-   cd pointprocess
-   mkdir build
-   cd build
-   cmake ..
-   make
+   ./build.sh

-Your executables will be in the :code:`build/` folder.
+The library will be in the :code:`build/src` folder.